-In the story, Orestes travels to a small Greek island during the COVID-19 pandemic in order to set up, from scratch, a music festival.
-Confronted with the small society of the island, he will find himself involved in a passionate love story that acts as the catalyst for the manifestation of all the social problems that plague an entire group of people.
-The characters, being connected to one another, are therefore complicit in what comes next.
+In the story, Orestes travels to a small Greek island during the COVID-19 pandemic in order to set up a music festival from scratch.
+Confronted with the small society of the island, he finds himself involved in a passionate love story that acts as the catalyst for the manifestation of all the social problems that plague an entire group of people.
+The characters, being connected to one another, are therefore complicit in the developments.

-“The photography, the music, the editing, the cameras and all the collaborators, have all given their best in order to make a project in our language, which will also be able to stand worldwide.”
+“The photography, the music, the editing, the cameras and all the collaborators, have all given their best in order to make a project in our language, which will also be able to stand worldwide,” he said.

 Papakaliatis: actor, writer, director

 Christoforos Papakaliatis is a Greek actor, film director, and screenwriter, whose work has been widely praised by Greek critics.

 Αt sixteen, he started playing numerous roles on TV shows produced by MEGA channel.
 By the time he was twenty-three years old, Papakaliatis went on to writing his own scripts.
 His first Our Life Is a Path (Greek: Η ζωή μας μια βόλτα) aired on MEGA channel and was lauded by both critics and the public.
 This gave him the green light for more projects.

 The following season, the multi-talented film figure wrote and starred in the TV series Take Care Of Me (Greek: Να με προσέχεις).
 Afterwards, he did it again for the acclaimed TV movie Three Wishes.

 His TV drama Close Your Eyes (Greek: Κλείσε τα μάτια) was one of the highest-rated TV series in Greece.
 He wrote, starred in it, and directed most of the second and third season episodes.